 - METALLIC SOLID

 All these can exist both in crystalline and in amorphous version.
-But because most of them occur with an ordered structure we can put these 4 as subcategories of Crystalline Structure.
-In this article I’m gonna tell you about the COVALENT NETWORK SOLID.
+However most of them frequently occur with a crystalline structure.
+In this article let’s focus on the COVALENT NETWORK SOLIDS.

 WHAT IS A COVALENT NETWORK SOLID?